 Day 7: Cotopaxi & Quito.
 Today's excursion takes you to another one of Ecuador's treasures, Cotopaxi National Park, home to several volcanoes, including Cotopaxi, the highest active volcano in the world (19,500 feet above sea level).
 Spanning an impressive 84,000 acres, this natural reserve protects a diverse array of flora and fauna, including llamas, deer, wild horses, as well as many rare species endemic to the region.
 Be sure to keep your eyes peeled and your cameras ready for a lucky sighting of the mythical Andean condor.

 This afternoon, begin the return journey to Quito and later tonight, enjoy a farewell dinner with your travel companions at a local restaurant.
-Accommodations: Sheraton Quito Hotel or Radisson Royal Quito.
+Accommodations: Radisson Royal Quito or similar.
 Breakfast & dinner provided.

 The high altitudes reached on this trip (Quito is at 9,200 feet above sea level) and the amount of walking involved, often on uneven terrain, requires that you be in good physical condition to fully enjoy the trip.
 We strongly suggest that you consult your physician if you have any concers regarding your ability to handle these conditions.

 Follow Friendly Planet Share the love of travel